Frequently Asked Questions

 Crime Check Australia will then receive your police check results back from the National Police Checking Service Database and make them available to you immediately.
 You will receive a branded police check certificate that contains your results as well as additional information on how to verify its authenticity and other details.

-A Police Check certificate contains information about the police history of an individual gathered from all states and territories of Australia.
+A National Police Check contains information about the criminal history of an individual gathered from all states and territories of Australia.

 Please note that Crime Check Australia has no discretion over any of the information released on a certificate.